Nordic ACC Championship 2011

 - if she disagrees with the protest and the protest is not withdrawn by the other skipper:

 Send an email to the protest committee as soon as possible, with the replay of the race as attachment.
-(If you don’t send your replay, the protest decision will be based on the replay of another skipper.)
+Use the same subject of the e-mail as the title of the forum topic.
+(If she doesn’t send her replay, the protest decision will be based on the replay of another skipper.)

 Appendix B: Instructions to all